mccarthydev/coloredbalz/README.md

-#ColoredBalz
+# ColoredBalz

-A color remembering game with some simples javascript
+A color remembering game with some simple javascript.